yuantangliang/softmaxfocalloss/README.md

 # softmaxfocalloss
 the focal loss in Aritcal [Focal Loss for Dense Object Detection](https://arxiv.org/abs/1708.02002)

-I just test this lib on MxNet 0.9.5
+Code is test  on   MxNet 0.11.0

 ## Installation